-DESI: The DESI project, managed by LBNL, is to design, fabricate, and commission a new multi-object spectroscopic survey instrument to be installed at the 4-meter Mayall Telescope at KPNO in Arizona.
+DESI: The DESI project, managed by LBNL, was completed in May 2020 and involved the design, fabrication, and commissioning of a new multi-object spectroscopic survey instrument installed at the 4-meter Mayall Telescope at KPNO in Arizona.
 The DESI survey will provide a three-dimensional spectroscopic map of 35 million galaxies over 14,000 sq.deg. of the sky going back in time 11 billion years.
 The survey will be 20 times larger than any previous spectroscopic surveys.

 ESnet6: The Energy Sciences Network (ESnet) is the Office of Science’s high-performance network user facility, delivering highly-reliable data transport capabilities optimized for the requirements of large-scale science.
 ESnet provides the high-bandwidth, reliable connections that enable many thousands of the nation’s scientists to collaborate on some of the world’s most important scientific challenges including energy, biosciences, materials, and the origins of the universe.